Australian Payday Super Changes

 For more details go to the ATO website - SuperStream changes

 SuperStream contributions messaging to version 3, applies to Payroll applications that offer a fully integrated data solution to a Clearing House solution provider or directly to the Superfund providers only.
-There are no changes to the SuperStream Alternative File format (SAFF)
+At this time the ATO have said there are no changes to the SuperStream Alternative File format (SAFF).
+Unfortunately, there some data differences between the two.

 There are no current plans to provide any new validation services to support SuperStream directing from within the PayGlobal application.